fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 > Imagine you are in a clinical context.
 There, you may have an ML model that is supposed to predict an adequate medical treatment for cancer patients.
 This model, logically, needs to be trained on the data of cancer patients.
 Hence, given a data point, if you are able to find out, that it was indeed part of the model’s training data, then you know that the corresponding patient must have cancer.
 As a consequence, this patient’s privacy would be disclosed.

 I hope that with this example I could convince you of the importance of membership privacy.
-Basically in any context where the sheer fact of being included in a sample can be privacy disclosing, membership inference attacks pose a severe risk.
+Basically, in any context where the sheer fact of being included in a sample can be privacy disclosing, membership inference attacks pose a severe risk.

 ### How do Membership Inference Attacks Work?